Krisell/Krisell/README.md

  * M.Sc. in EE but with my heart in CS (and many extra CS courses).
 Master's thesis on Cryptograpy.
  * Licensed high school teacher in mathematics and programming.
  * Endless hours of online courses on Coursera, Udemy, Laracasts etc.
- * Plenty of extra courses within the Swedish higher education system.
+ * Plenty of extra courses within the Swedish higher education system mostly within the area of software engineering, machine learning, computer security, cryptography, cryptocurrency and mathematics.

 #### 💻 Current stack of choice
  * ⚙️ Backend: `Laravel` `(PHP)`, `JS/TS`.
  * 🎨 UI: `Vue.js`, `TailwindCSS`.
- * 💾 Database: Usually relational but trying to use the right tool for the job.
+ * 🧪 Testing: `Pest/PHPUnit`, `Vitest`, `Playwright`

 **Technical goals**: Continue to strive for deep understanding.
 Contribute more to open source.
 Especially interested in computer/web security and cryptography.